Wentril/kubernetes_workshop/course.md

   - name: foo
     configMap:
       name: example-config
-      # ommited items field, so all keys will be mounted as files
+      # omitted items field, so all keys will be mounted as files
   ```

 #### Immutable ConfigMaps